The Illusory Fair Trade Tea In China

 October happens to be “Fair Trade Month”.
 Fair trade may or may not be related to the Fair Trade Certified logo used to sell products that come from, to use the old phrase, “The Third World.”
 Is the second largest economy in the world still in the Third World?
 I’m speaking of course of China, for those who think it is still Japan.
 How many fair trade projects are on going in Japan now that their status has slipped?
 Will the US be eligible for certifications when the Chinese economy becomes number one?
 There are quite a few tomato pickers in Florida that would like to vote democratically about funds distribution.
 A lot to think about but I can only examine this issue where I have experience: tea in China.

 Fair Trade was originally intended to help small businesses in third world countries.
 Workers and farmers could join together in democratic co-ops, be given access to broader markets, and receive fair payment for their products.
-This is what Fair Trade USA says today “That’s why we’ve enabled a democratic system where each community determines how their funds are used.”
+At the time I’m writing this article, Fair Trade USA wrote on the topic of the impact of Fair Trade Certification that they’ve “enabled a democratic system where each community determines how their funds are used.”
 Wikipedia has a fairly good history of the fair trade movement starting in the 18th Century.
 However, fair trade certification has always been pretty meaningless within the Chinese tea industry, or any other industry in China, for that matter.
 Now, can you imagine a democratically organized co-op of tea farmers or workers in China?

 The Chinese Communist Party, which owns all of the land and has a hostile position towards democratically organized groups, no matter what the purpose, governs China.
 Do you think the Fair Trade USA is bringing democracy to the Chinese countryside?
 Do you think that the community, as defined by Fair Trade USA, is the Chinese government?
 It is true that the government is no longer directly running business, but it does mean that the owners of what used to be government business have often gained the business through corrupt relationships with local officials.